 An applicant must:

-You need to complete a total of 240 points, including 120 points from advanced-level papers and a thesis of 120 points.
+You need to complete a total of 240 points, including 120 points from advanced-level courses and a thesis of 120 points.
 For your thesis you complete a sustained piece of research in a specialised area of medical laboratory science; a unique offering in today’s competitive job market.

 You can follow either a management or a specialist scientist pathway.